rs-costa/rs-costa.github.io/index.md

 the computational modeling and prediction of complex diseases in a proactive/preventive patient-oriented context is also a hot topic of research.

-The the main topic of my PhD was in metabolic modeling of biological systems and I am still working on this theme.
+The main topic of my PhD was in metabolic modeling of biological systems and I am still working on this theme.
 Since my PhD, I have been interested on the development and application of computational approaches, algorithms, models, and databases to [Systems Biology](https://systemsbiology.org/about/what-is-systems-biology/), particularly for system level analysis of microbial metabolism.
 Towards this end, I employ different modeling approaches including, ODE-based modeling, constraint-based modeling and hybrid approaches in close collaboration